 Now you can think of your own happy ending of the story.
 What will happen?

-This documentary of Rebecca Hosking about the “farm for tomorrow” is a well worked out case of one of the challenges we face the coming decades: food and energy.
+This documentary of Rebecca Hosking about the “farm for tomorrow” is a well worked out case and example of one of the challenges we face the coming decades: food and energy.
 This we call a global issue that needs local solutions.

 Food is key but there is more.
-Air quality, climate change, pollution, migrations, rising sea levels, water shortages, etc. I refer to “global issues, local solutions, global application” as a transformative process.
+Air quality, climate change, pollution, migrations, rising sea levels, water shortages, etc. I refer to these as “global issues, local solutions, global application” as a transformative process.

-If we want to do something about it we face changes that are unprecedented in human history.
-The documentary is quite clear about this.
+If we want to do something about it we face challenges that are unprecedented in human history.
+The documentary of Hostings is quite clear about this.
 Knowing this what can we do?
 Ms Hosking may have an idea on how to deal with it on her own territory.
 She can make her own choices.
 But how do we transform a country full of cities, people, culture, politics, economics, expectations, opinions and relationships?
 Even the most powerful, selfaware business, government or religious leaders tend to find themselves trapped in a system’s-culture.
 It takes a certain mentality to take on the challenge, another to avoid it.
 In any case, it involves us all.

 But how do we solve the riddle?
 My own contribution is called “Sustainocracy”.
 As part of that I present the practical “STIR loop”.
 Let us go through it in a few steps.